Former Denver Bronco to attend this year’s Rifle Rendezvous Festival

 May 15

-• 10 a.m.-noon: Church services with Flat Tops Cowboy Church and Justin Todd Herod
+• 10 a.m. to noon: Church services with Flat Tops Cowboy Church and Justin Todd Herod

 • 1-2 p.m.: Sopris Alpaca Farm event